 #4 Playa Ventanas

 The little beach of Playa Ventanas is a magical place.
 It is set in a small scenic bay surrounded by tropical jungle where wildlife is still abundant.
 You might spot monkeys and even scarlet macaws.
 It is an excellent place to swim.
 The beach got his name – ventanas means windows – from the caves that you will find on the beach and which you can access during low tide.
 During high tide the caves burst out water spectacularly!
-The entrance from the main coastal highway #34 is a little bit difficult to find, but if you see the gas station before Ojochal (coming from Uvita), you are too far ;-).
+There is sign at the entrance on the main coastal highway #34.
 The entrance is 1 km (0.62 mi) from the gas station (ocean side).
 You will need to pay a small fee for parking.
 Bring your food & drinks because there are no stores or restaurants at Playa Ventanas.

 #5 Playa Matapalo